wwsd/wwsd.github.io/_posts/2015-12-18-Drone-Buying-Guide.md

 one battery (2s - for 2 cells in series, you can break your equipment later by trying a 3s) don't forget propellors!

-or there are whole kits on [amazon](http://amzn.to/1mcJmwm) and that one is eligible for Amazon prime meaning you can 2-day shipping for free, just in time for Christmas!
+or there are whole kits on [amazon](http://amzn.to/1mcJmwm) and that one is eligible for Amazon prime meaning you can get 2-day shipping for free, just in time for Christmas!
 That one is the cheapest, there are a few more on there as well that come with bigger frames etc that you can find [here](http://astore.amazon.com/joshuacoxgith-20)

 notice that any of those still need the radio like the [9XR Pro](http://amzn.to/1OcoHPt) that I mentioned above.